PushPress/fastify-app-template/README.md

 - Configure a jobId when adding a job to the queue so jobs can remain idempotent
 - Be mindful of the retry and job retention strategies, a job needs to be retained long enough for it to be retried and long enough to prevent duplicate jobs from being processed
 - Configure concurrency limits on workers, since each worker defaults to processing running 1 job at a time
+- When updating any recurring job, ensure that you either update an existing job configuration or delete the previous configuration and create a new one.
+It's possible to mistakenly create a new recurring (cron) job without deleting the old one.
+- When unsure about how changing some BullMQ configuration may change its behavior, use redis commander to inspect the BullMQ key path contents. inspect queue metadata etc.

 ### Workers